‘We are just gonna go out and start slaughtering them’: Three cops fired after racist talk of killing black residents

 On June 9, Internal Affairs investigators confronted the men with the recording.
 They admitted to having the conversations, but the officers each characterized it as “venting” and blamed the “stress of today’s climate in law enforcement,” investigators wrote.

-Moore and Gilmore both argued that they were “not racist,” with Moore adding that he “doesn’t normally speak like that but was feeding off of Officer Piner,” according to the investigators.
-Piner, meanwhile, said he was “embarrassed” by the tape and suggested that concerns for his family’s safety had led him to a “breaking point.”
+Moore and Gilmore argued they were “not racist,” with Moore adding he “doesn’t normally speak like that but was feeding off Officer Piner,” according to the investigators.
+Piner, meanwhile, said the tape was “embarrassing” and suggested concerns for his family’s safety had led him to a “breaking point.”

 Williams, the chief, said he would ensure none of the men could be rehired by the city and would ask state officials to review their law enforcement certifications.
 He said he would consult with prosecutors about potential criminal charges against the three men, and would ask them to review whether any of the former officers had shown bias toward criminal defendants in the past.

-“There are certain behaviors that one must have in order to be a police officer and these three officers have demonstrated that they do not possess it,” Williams said.
+“There are certain behaviors that one must have in order to be a police officer, and these three officers have demonstrated that they do not possess it,” Williams said.
 “When I first learned of these conversations, I was shocked, saddened and disgusted.
-There is no place for this behavior in our agency or our city and it will not be tolerated.”
+There is no place for this behavior in our agency or our city, and it will not be tolerated.”